USGCRP/gcis-conventions/gcis_resources/report.md

    - This is an ACWI report called "A National Framework for Ground-Water Modeling in the U.S." which was published in 2013.
    - `http://data.globalchange.gov/report/acwi-nationalframework-2013`

-## Report Type

-We use the type as named by the distributor.
-Default is `report`.

-## Contact Note / Email

-We add the email for the USGCRP reports, and notes when available.

 ## Contributors